-• Matteo Del Fante, 53 years old, Chief Executive Officer and General Manager.
+Matteo Del Fante, 54 years old, Chief Executive Officer and General Manager.

-Born in Florence in 1967.
-He is married and has two children.
+He was born in Florence in Florence in 1967 and is married with two children.
 A "Political Economics" graduate from the Luigi Bocconi University of Milan.
 He did a Masters in international financial markets at the Stern Business School, New York University.
 He began his career at the JP Morgan Research Department in 1991.
 After rising through the ranks in Milan and London, he became a Managing Director in 1999.
-He stayed at JP Morgan until 2003, where he was responsible for public sector clients in the EMEA (Europe-Middle East-Africa) area.
-In 2004, he joined Cassa depositi e prestiti S.p.A.
-(CDP) soon after it was privatized as the Head of Finance and M&A. At CDP, he began working in the real estate sector.
-In 2009, he became Chief Executive of the Group's asset management company (CDP Investimenti SGR S.p.A.), and subsequently became its Chair until August 2014.
+He stayed with JP Morgan until 2003 where he was responsible for public sector clients in the EMEA (Europe, Middle East, Africa) area, and in 2004 joined Cassa Depositi e Prestiti SpA (CDP), shortly after its privatisation, as Head of Finance and M&A. He also launched CDP's real estate business, becoming Chief Executive Officer of the Group's asset management company (CDP Investimenti SGR SpA) in 2009, and then held the position of Chairman until August 2014.
 From June 2010 until May 2014, he served as General Manager at CDP.
-He has also been a member of the boards of directors of numerous companies in which the CDP Group has an interest, including STMicroelectronics (both STMicroelectronics N.V. - from 2005 to 2008 - and STMicroelectronics Holding - from 2008 to 2011) and the European Energy Efficiency Fund (EEEF), from 2011 to 2013.
-From May 2014 to April 2017, he served as Chief Executive Officer and General Manager at Terna S.p.A., a company at which he sat on the Board of Directors and the Control and Risk Committee from April 2008.
-Between June 2015 and April 2017, he was Deputy Chairman of ENTSO-E, the European Network of Transmission System Operators for Electricity.
+He has also been a member of the Board of Directors of several investee companies of the CDP Group, such as STMicroelectronics (STMicroelectronics N.V. from 2005 to 2008, and STMicroelectronics Holding from 2008 to 2011), and the European Energy Efficiency Fund from 2011 to 2013.
+In May 2014 he was appointed Chief Executive Officer and General Manager at Terna SpA, a company at which he sat on the Board of Directors and the Control and Risk Committee from April 2008.
+Furthermore, on 25 June 2015 he was appointed Deputy Chairman of ENTSO-E, the European Network of Transmission System Operators for Electricity.
+From July 2017 to May 2020 he was Chief Executive Officer of Postevita.
+From September 2021 he has been Deputy Chairperson of ASSONIME.
+In October 2021 the Bocconi Alumni Community (with more than 120 thousand members in 69 chapters around the world), named him Alumnus of the Year 2021.